 To attach the shield the mounting of shield bus carriers are necessary.
 The shield bus carrier (available as accessory) serves to carry the shield bus to connect cable shields.

-The shield bus carrier is mounted underneath the terminal of the terminal module.
-With a flat mounting rail for adaption to a flat mounting rail you may remove the spacer of the shield bus carrier.
+- 1. Each System SLIO 8x periphery module has a carrier hole for the shield bus carrier.
+Push the shield bus carrier, until they engage into the module.
+With a flat mounting rail for adaptation to a flat mounting rail you may remove the spacer of the shield bus carrier. - 2.
+Put your shield bus into the shield bus carrier.

-After mounting the shield bus carrier with the shield bus, the cables with the accordingly stripped cable screen may be attached and fixed by the shield clamp.
+3. Attach the cables with the accordingly stripped cable screen and fix it by the shield clamp with the shield bus.